 Hanoi to ease business restrictions as Covid-19 set to stay long-term

-The Hanoitimes - To date, Hanoi has effectively contained the pandemic situation, which helps avoid disruption of economic activities and daily life of the public, Secretary of the Hanoi Party Committee Vuong Dinh Hue has said.
+To date, Hanoi has effectively contained the pandemic situation, which helps avoid disruption of economic activities and daily life of the public, Secretary of the Hanoi Party Committee Vuong Dinh Hue has said.

 Hanoi would give priority to easing current business restrictions and consider the timing for students to return to schools.